 Operational since October 2009, JRR has already assisted in response to 21 requests for deployments of experts.

-WHO – JRR currently has 69 participating States, and has an Executive Board consisting of Argentina, Canada, Colombia, Finland, the Netherlands, Sierra Leone, Sweden, Switzerland and Uganda (Chair).
+WHO – JRR currently has 69 participating States, and has an Executive Board consisting of Argentina, Canada, Colombia, Finland, the Netherlands, Sierra Leone, Sweden, Switzerland (Vice-Chair), and Uganda (Chair).

 JRR manages an ‘evergreen’ roster of just over 350, mainly active-duty professionals comprising a broad range of expertise including crime scene investigation, legal analysis, a variety of forensic specialties, witness protection, military analysis, human rights investigations etc. In addition to their expertise, these professionals receive training in carrying out investigations under international law in post-conflict environments before being certified to the JRR roster.

-JRR is further responsible, in conjunction with UN Women, for the management of a specialized holistic roster of experts in investigating crimes of sexual and gender based violence (SGBV) in conflict situations.
-The experts on this SGBV roster undergo specialized training developed with and carried out by JRR’s training partner organization, the Institute for International Criminal Investigations (IICI).
+JRR is further responsible, in partnership with UN Women, for the management of a specialized holistic roster of experts in investigating crimes of sexual and gender based violence (SGBV) in conflict situations.
+The experts on this SGBV special roster undergo specialized training developed with and carried out by JRR’s training partner organization, the Institute for International Criminal Investigations (IICI).